isaac8069/Asteroids/readme.md

 * MVP Goals
     * Put canvas on screen
     * Put spaceship (Player) on canvas
-    * Get the spaceship (Player) to moves around
+    * Get the spaceship (Player) to move around
-    * Get the spaceship to shoot
     * Put asteroid on canvas
     * Get the asteroid to move from one direction of the screen to the other side
-    * Make bullets have an effect
     * Put UFO's on the canvas
     * Get the UFO's to move from one direction of the screen to the other side
-    * Make bullets affect asteroids and UFO's
-    * Bad guys (asteroids and UFO's) make me lose a life
+    * Bad guys (UFO's) make me lose a life/lose game
-    * Shooting bad guys add to the score
+    * Crashing into asteroids to add to the score

 * Functional game breakdown
     * Start, Restart, and Instructions buttons functionally working